31 Speed Training Exercises To Become Faster

 Why would a combat fighter need speed training?
 A combat fighter or anyone training in combat sports will need strength and speed training to create power.
 These are the key characteristics for success in self-defense and against opponents.

 The Purpose of Speed Training is not for Demonstrations

 You’ve probably known friends or family members that have taken some form of martial arts and all they did was take part in dojo school training and demonstrations.
-Then one day they were actually confronted with a real fight situation and all their training fails them, I bet a big shock on their part because they’ve probably trained for years.
+Then one day they were confronted with a real fight situation and all their training failed them, I bet a big shock on their part because they’d probably trained for years.

 The problem with that is their techniques were only used for demonstration purposes to get the next level belt or they were used in controlled sparring contests.
 What they should have been doing all along and what you must do is shift your focus from controlled sparring to real competition and self-defense, and real combat speed training.

 What is the Difference Between Combat Speed and Demonstrative Speed?

 I’ve come across some wild claims on the internet and the most recent was about a person punching twenty times per second from a one-inch distance.
 Do you believe that?
 I don’t, and even if it was true, how effective could this kind of punching be?
 Speaking for myself, punching that many times with full extensions is not happening, and it’s not happening in one second at a distance of one inch.

 Can that even do real damage?
 I don’t think so, it’s just for demonstration purposes, not real combat.

 Combat speed is more complicated to understand in a real fight, competition, or self-defense.
 It’s not about wild claims made by people with something to gain.
 It’s about having more knowledge, fighting experience, and characteristics than your opponent so you can use them towards your success in competition or self-defense.
 This means that you need to train realistically and that you need to use your common sense when it comes to farfetched claims.